National Cancer Institute

 - Carefully assess the patient's psychological responses at each crisis point over the course of the disease.

-There is limited information concerning the incidence of depression in healthy children.
+Information concerning the incidence of depression in healthy children is limited.
 One study of children seen in a general practice showed that 38% had problems that required major intervention by a psychiatrist.
 Another study of children aged 7 to 12 years showed a 1.9% incidence of depression.
 If applied to the general population of the United States, these results show that 40,000 12-year-olds are depressed.
 Teachers have estimated that as many as 10% to 15% of their students are depressed.
 The Joint Commission on Mental Health of Children states that 1.4 million children younger than 18 years need immediate help for disorders such as depression; only one-third of these children receive help for their disorder.

 Most cancer survivors demonstrate general resiliency and successful psychological adjustment to the disease and its treatment.
 Despite evidence for successful adaptation, most studies document psychological difficulties in a significant subset of cancer survivors.